Become a Pilot with FTA

 The pass mark is 75% for each theory exam.
 Prior to each theory exam you will undertake progress tests to find out whether you’re ready for the official.
 To start your training, you should have a good level of science and maths and a class 2 medical.

 You will typically complete a PPL in a single-engine aircraft.
-At FTA, we teach the PPL in a Diamond DA40 – a sophisticated aircraft which has a similar cockpit interface to those used by commercial airlines.
-We operate one of the largest and most modern fleets of Diamond training aircraft in the world, chosen for their exceptional safety record.
+At FTA, we teach the PPL in both the a DA40 and PA28.
+The DA40 is a sophisticated aircraft which has a similar cockpit interface to those used by commercial airlines.
+The PA28 is a more conventional aircraft which is very popular with trainee pilots.

 WHAT IS A COMMERCIAL PILOT’S LICENCE (CPL) AND HOW DOES IT DIFFER FROM THE PPL?